Scotland

 Hostels

 Hostels are a great accommodation choice in Scotland.
-They’re just about everywhere, and really cheap, especially for solo-travellers.
+They’re just about everywhere, and relatively cheap, especially for solo-travellers.
 Expect to pay maybe £15-25 a night.

 If you’re visiting during the summer and staying in a single city for a week or more, you might be able to stay in student accommodation.
 This will be more comfortable than a hostel, but cheaper than a hotel!
 I’ve never done it, but it’s worth looking up local universities to see what they can offer.